God's Holy Fire Can Burn Continually & Brightly in You

 •• Personally, I’m not content to plod along day by day, just waiting to die and go to heaven.
 I want to “burn” with zeal for the things of God in this life ... and then go to heaven in God’s good timing.

-•• This much-to-be-desired holy fire, this sacred passion, comes into us in several ways.
+•• This much-to-be-desired holy fire of God, this sacred passion, comes into us in several ways.
 Let’s go see.

 Acts 2:1-4 ...They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit...

-•• A big measure of holy fire comes in the baptism with the Holy Spirit.
+- •• A big measure of the holy fire of God comes in the baptism with the Holy Spirit.
 When I was filled with the Holy Spirit in Anchorage, Alaska, in 1971, I experienced a substantial and enduring increase in my excitement for the things of the Lord.

-•• Matthew 3:11 tells us that it is a baptism with Holy Spirit fire.
+•• Matthew 3:11 tells us that it is a baptism with Holy Spirit fire (KJV: "with the Holy Ghost and...fire").
 Professor D.A.
 Carson writes of the Greek grammar here: “...the one preposition [en] governs both ‘Holy Spirit’ and ‘fire,’ and this normally suggests a unified concept, Spirit-fire or the like” (The Expositor’s Bible Commentary on Matthew, p.
 105).
 The Holy Ghost baptism is an impartation of Spirit-fire!
+When the 120 were baptized in the Holy Spirit at Pentecost, the tongues of fire that appeared upon them was further evidence of this being an impartation of Holy Ghost fire.

 •• Matthew 3:11f also indicates that the baptism with the Spirit will have the effect of burning out the chaff.
 So this Holy Spirit fire has also a beneficial cleansing effect in our lives.